What is Video Contribution?

 Video contribution and video distribution are similar only in name, where both may be part of the same process of providing content for the viewers.

 Video distribution describes the process that takes place after the video contribution.
 It simply refers to the process of distributing the content to audiences on different devices.
-A video distribution platform is often used to achieve this, such as a MAM (Media Asset Management).
+A video asset distribution platform is often used to achieve this, such as a MAM (Media Asset Management).

 The challenges of sports contribution